 Strong winds stoke bushfires on Australia's east coast

-Residents of Tabulam, a town in northeastern New South Wales about 780 kilometres (485 miles) north of Sydney, were told to shelter in a solid structure as it was too dangerous to try to escape the blaze.
+Residents of Tabulam, a town in northeastern New South Wales about 780km north of Sydney, were told to shelter in a solid structure as it was too dangerous to try to escape the blaze.

-People living close to an out-of-control fire near Port Stephens, a town about 180km (111.85 miles) north of Sydney, were told to put their bushfire survival plans into action.
+People living close to an out-of-control fire near Port Stephens, a town about 180km north of Sydney, were told to put their bushfire survival plans into action.

 "If your plan is to leave early, leave now," the RFS said on Twitter.